nonnontrivial/ctts/README.md

 producer-1   | 2024-10-01 23:13:36,902 [INFO] 87 distinct cells have observations published
 ```

-This output indicates that the producer component is sucessfully
+This output indicates that the producer service is sucessfully
-getting sky brightness predictions at H3 cells, and storing them
+fetching sky brightness predictions for H3 cells and the consumer
-in the postgres table `brightnessobservation`.
+service is storing them in the postgres table `brightnessobservation`.